henesy/netviz/README.md

 A network visualizer created by students, operating using the BASH shell and Python.

-Credit for Original Code: Poethemonk and MrMallironmaker (They are on GitHub) Windows port goes specifically to Poethemonk
+Credit for Original Code: Poethemonk and MrMallironmaker (They are on GitHub).
+Windows port goes specifically to Poethemonk